Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

 "A lot of people on the Florida Peninsula and into the Florida Panhandle are at risk and need to be ready to take action quickly," said Rick Knabb, a hurricane specialist with The Weather Channel, "and the slow motion that we expect from Ian means we could have wind, storm surge and rain-induced flooding."

-A hurricane watch was issued for Florida's central western coast, including the Tampa Bay area, where Hillsborough County suspended classes through Thursday to prepare schools to serve as shelters for evacuees.
-Additional watches for more northern areas along the peninsula's west coast may be issued, National Hurricane Center senior specialist Daniel Brown told The Associated Press.
+A hurricane watch was issued for Florida's central western coast, including the Tampa Bay area, where Hillsborough County suspended classes through Thursday.
+With tropical storm force winds extending 115 miles from its center, watches were issued Monday from the Florida Keys to Lake Okeechobee.

 "We're going to keep monitoring the track of this storm.
 But it really is important to stress the degree of uncertainty that still exists," DeSantis said at a news conference Sunday, cautioning that "even if you're not necessarily right in the eye of the path of the storm, there's going to be pretty broad impacts throughout the state."